ImpactFeeAtlasCompare fees

 Water connection (tap / SDC)

 Denver Water System Development Charge (SDC / tap fee) - single family, representative 7,000 sf lot, full 2026 rate — Denver Water one-time tap fee.
 Single-family SDC = base charge + per-sf charge on PROPERTY/LOT square footage.
-July 1, 2026 (full phase-in) rate inside Denver: base $3,380 + $1.01/sf for first 22,000 sf (e.g., $3,380 + 7,000 × $1.01 = $10,450, matching Denver Water's published example).
+July 1, 2026 (full phase-in) rate inside Denver: base $3,380 + $1.01/sf for first 22,000 sf (e.g., $3,380 + 7,000 x $1.01 = $10,450, matching Denver Water's published example).
 Actual fee scales with lot size.
 Denver Water is a separate enterprise utility serving most of Denver.
 First SDC increase since 2013; phased in two steps in 2026.
+VERIFY: quote confirmed verbatim on the re-fetched Denver Water page on 2026-06-16.

 per dwelling unit$10,450Denver Water